Tips for Visiting the Great Pyramids of Giza

 If you’ve never taken a camel ride before, where better than through the Sahara Desert with an amazing view of the Egyptian Pyramids along the way?

 But don’t hire any of the camel rides from the base of the pyramids.
-There is another scenic overlook back behind the pyramids.
+There is another scenic overlook back behind the Pyramids of Giza.
 Here is the GPS location on Google Maps.
 Start your camel ride here.
 You can also ride a horse if you prefer.

 Wait for them to approach you about a camel ride.
 You will need to use your best negotiating skills if you don’t want to pay too much!